Why do mosquitoes bite some people and not others?

 Researchers at the London School of Hygiene and Tropical Medicine found that human body odor and various chemical compounds can lead to more bites.

-There are two compounds our bodies naturally create which can attract mosquitoes: carbon dioxide and lactic acid.
+Two compounds that our bodies naturally produce can attract mosquitoes: carbon dioxide and lactic acid.
 Adults tend to get bitten more frequently than children because they emit more carbon dioxide.
+Researchers later discovered that parasites can alter the scent of a human host, making them more attractive to mosquito bites.
+This is particularly concerning in regions where diseases like malaria, carried by mosquitoes, are prevalent.

 A study from the American Journal of Entomology found slight differences in the blood type preference of mosquitos.
 The study tracked 300 mosquitoes; 192 were confirmed to have bit a person.
 Thirty percent of the insects bit someone with Type O blood.